Georgios Delizisis

-Georgios "Giorgos" Delizisis (Γεώργιος "Γιώργος" Δεληζήσης; born 1 December 1987) is a Greek former professional footballer who played as a centre-back.
+Giorgos Delizisis (Γιώργος Δεληζήσης; born 1 December 1987) is a Greek retired professional association football player who played as a centre-back.

 Career

 Aris Thessaloniki

 On 27 July 2017, Aris Thessaloniki officially announced the signing of the experienced defender on a two-year contract.
 On 25 November 2017, he scored his first goal in a 2–1 home win against Panachaiki, after a cross from Vangelis Platellas.

 On 4 February 2018, he scored the only goal in a 1–0 home win against Sparti.
 On 1 April 2018, his goal gave his team an important home win against Doxa Drama, edging one step closer to the promotion.

 On 5 March 2019, Delizisis signed a contract extension, running until the summer of 2021.

 On 15 June 2021, Aris renewed their contract for another year, i.e. until 2022.